This post may contain affiliate links.

 We started by poking holes in the eyes with our lights so that when the paper is turned over you can see where the eyes will be easily.

 Fold back the bottom corner of the paper.
-Use the copper tape and starting from the fold do a straight line to the left.
-Angle upwards towards where the eyes are. Â Do one more turn coming across under the eyes.
-It needs to be close enough for the pins of your lights to reach.
+Use the copper tape, peel off the backing and starting from the fold, make a straight line to the left.
+Angle upwards towards where the eyes are.
+Do one more turn coming across under the eyes.
+It needs to be close enough for the pins or legs of the led lights to reach.
+It also needs to be a continuous strip of copper tape.
+If it tears, you can overlap pieces.

 The second section of tape should not touch the first.
 Make a second line going across above the first for the other side of the lites.
 Turn downward and end right in the fold that you made on the corner of the paper.
 If your tape breaks, you can add a small piece overlapping the other piece.